-Further distinct differences are in the maximal root MSEs in small samples.
-Figure \ref{fig:compare_mse} demonstrates the ratio of the maximum root MSE of the Gaussian estimator with $\sigma_i^2 = 1/4$ to that of our estimator, calculated in the binary-outcome model.
+More distinct differences appear in the maximum root MSEs in small samples.
+Figure \ref{fig:compare_mse} reports the ratio of the maximum root MSE of the Gaussian estimator to that of our estimator, calculated in the binary-outcome model.
 For a small sample size of $50$, the Gaussian estimator has $5\%$ to $20\%$ larger root MSEs than our estimator.
-Hence, our estimator gains substantial improvements relative to the Gaussian estimator in small samples.
+Hence, our estimator achieves substantial improvement over the Gaussian estimator in small samples.

-Nevertheless, the ratios shrink as the sample size becomes larger and the gaps shrink below $5\%$ for $N = 500$.
-This property is consistent with the theoretical result that the ratio of the worst-case MSEs converges to 1 as the sample size increases.
-In summary, our estimator is substantially different from and superior to the Gaussian estimator in finite samples, while the two estimators behave similarly in large samples.
+Nevertheless, these ratios shrink as the sample size increases and the gaps shrink below $5\%$ when $N = 500$.
+This property is consistent with the theoretical result that the ratio of the worst-case MSEs converges to one as the sample size increases.
+In summary, our estimator is substantially different from and superior to the Gaussian estimator in finite samples, whereas the two estimators behave similarly in large samples.